3 Great Trails to Explore at Zion National Park

-Amenities include a great outdoor pool and hot tub (open year-round), a rustic themed steakhouse with fabulous views, and attractive woodsy themed rooms, all with a private patio facing the stunning rocks.
+Amenities include a great outdoor pool and hot tub (open year-round), a rustic themed steakhouse overlooking the red rocks, and attractive woodsy themed rooms, all with a private patio facing the stunning rocks.

 *Stroll around downtown Springdale.
 Home to local restaurants, shops, and gorgeous views in every direction, it’s the perfect place to take a break from the trails.
 Be sure to try out a delicious piece of homemade candy from Springdale Candy Company!

 *Enjoy a cruise (or shuttle ride) down the Zion Canyon Scenic Drive.
 This gorgeous, yet short 6 mile drive features never ending spectacular views of the quaint Virgin River and towering rock formations.